aramrw/jpdb.io-scraper/README.md

 # jpdb.io-scraper
-Scrapes jpdb.io for kanji based on jpdb's frequency data.
+Scrapes jpdb.io for kanji based on jpdb's frequency data and user needs.

-Max pages - 50
+Max pages - ???

-/ Works with all web novels (?)
+/ Works with anything on jpdb.io ~ all web novels + anime + regular novels ~
-/ Anime + regular novels (some don't work due to how jpdb sorts their titles) / + other titles on the site.
+/ + other titles on the site.

-Only works with node
+Only works with node / no cmd terminal yet